skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * JC
   * Perhaps make HLT active high like Ben's

-## Testing RAM with Registers and ALU
+### Testing RAM with Registers and ALU
-* Everything seems to work fine except for the following bugs
+* I started to put the modules I have into the final layout, with a BUS line in the middle.
+For the BUS line I used jumperwires for the RAM and register B and hookup wire for register A, the ALU, and the BUS lights (yep, I decided to placed them on the below the instruction register breadboard as it had some available space and I did not have soldering equipment as Ben did).
+Everything seems to work fine except for the following bugs
   * In programing mode, if you have \\(\overline{RO}\\) low and either \\(\overline{AI}\\) or \\(\overline{BI}\\) and you manually change a value in the RAM, the contents of the register are sometimes changed with random values.
     * Workaround: don't have registers loading from the BUS while you're saving inputs into the RAM
     * Origin: the bug might be linked to the weird behavour of the outputs of the RAM when they RAM inputs are being saved.
 This might affect the BUS and the registers connected to it.
 So take the workaround as a safety guideline until the bug is fixed.